Welcome.

 I’m Joshua Coombes, British author, speaker, hairdresser, and founder of Do Something For Nothing - a movement that encourages people to help others in need.

 I felt compelled to share these stories to bring humanity to an issue that is so often misunderstood.
-This ignited a kindness movement that caught the attention of media outlets and reverberated across the globe.
+This ignited a movement, Do Something For Nothing, that caught the attention of media outlets and reverberated across the globe.

 Today, I continue my work with a focus on the youth education space, with motivational speeches to high school students.
 My talks explore what it means to be human, how to build bridges with our broader community, and unearth our unique gifts and offerings to make the world a better place.